MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ### ML Model and Experiment

-Data Science items from the primary region remain unavailable to customers, and the content and metadata in ML models/experiments will not be replicated to the secondary region.
-To fully recover them in the new region, save the code content in a version control system (e.g., Git) or in an external repository, and manually rerun the code content after the disaster.
+Data Science items from the primary region remain unavailable to customers, and the content and metadata in ML models/experiments won't be replicated to the secondary region.
+To fully recover them in the new region, save the code content in a version control system (for example, Git) or in an external repository, and manually rerun the code content after the disaster.

 1. Recover the ML model or experiment in a notebook.
 Refer to the [Notebook recovery steps](#notebook).

-1. Configuration, historically run metrics, and metadata will not be replicated to the paired region.
-You'll have to re-run each version of your data science code to fully recover ML models and experiments after the disaster.
+1. Configuration, historically run metrics, and metadata won't be replicated to the paired region.
+You'll have to rerun each version of your data science code to fully recover ML models and experiments after the disaster.

 ## Data Warehouse